Saturday, 23 March 2019

 Some of the salient features of this temple are….

-This is one of the twin temples of Thiruparkadal Village on the banks of river Palar or Vegavathi.
-This temple is also facing east with a Anjaneyar temple.
-A Three tier new Rajagopuram is in front.
+This is one of the twin temples of Thiruparkadal village on the banks of the river Palar or Vegavathi.
+This temple is also facing east with an Anjaneyar temple.
+A three-tier new Rajagopuram is in front.
 Dwajasthambam and balipeedam are immediately after the new Rajagopuram.

 ARCHITECTURE

-The sanctum sanctorum consists of sanctum, antarala, 24 pillared artha mandapam and a 24 pillared mukha mandapam.
-Sapthaka or the ashtanga Vimana is on the sanctum.
+The sanctum sanctorum consists of a sanctum, antarala, 24-pillared artha mandapam, and a 24-pillared mukha mandapam.
+Sapthaka or the Ashtanga Vimana is in the sanctum.

 HISTORY AND INSCRIPTIONS

-The Adhisthana has the Telugu and Tamil Inscriptions.
-As per the inscriptions the temple was built during the beginning of 16th Century, Krishnadevaraya Period.
-As per the inscriptions this place was called as Narayana Chaturvedi Mangalam.
+The adhistana has Telugu and Tamil Inscriptions.
+As per the inscriptions, the temple was built at the beginning of the 16th century, Krishnadevaraya period.
+As per the inscriptions, this place was called Narayana Chaturvedi Mangalam.

 Inscriptions